 Muse Lee (Adolescent Patroclus) is the writer of Aristos: the Musical.
 An artist and educator, he taught at the juvenile justice facility Margaret J. Kemp Camp and taught writing and performance in San Francisco County Jail #2 as a member of the Medea Project: Theater for Incarcerated Women/HIV Circle.
 In 2019, Muse graduated with a B.A. in English from Stanford University, where he served for three years as a teaching assistant in the Theatre and Performance Studies Department.
 He is currently writing the textbook Acting for Non-Majors with noted Stanford theatre lecturer Kay Kostopoulos.
 Muse is profoundly grateful for the once-in-a-lifetime opportunity to collaborate with artists around the world in telling Achilles and Patroclus’ story.

-Abigail Bobkowski is a freshman at University of Sydney, Australia.
-She was the senior female vocalist for her school’s Jazz Ensemble from 2016 to 2019 and was chosen to represent NSW Public Schools in the Sydney Drama Festival 2018.
-Her passions in the performing and fine arts include live theatre and ballet (Abigail is the only Youth Member of the Friends of the Australian Ballet), as well as visual arts, costume design, classical music, and Classical and Romantic poetry.
+Abigail Bobkowski is a student at The University of Sydney, Australia.
+She loves anything to do with language, linguistics, and the creative arts.
+She was the senior female vocalist for her school’s Jazz Ensemble from 2016 to 2019 and performed in the Sydney Drama Festival 2018.
+Her passions in the performing and fine arts include live theatre, ballet, visual arts, costume design, and Classical and Romantic poetry.
 She is incredibly fond of traveling and has lived in L.A., Atlanta, and Sydney.
 This is her first professional production.

 Audrey Portela is so excited to be a part of this project!
 She’s from Fresno, CA, and is going to Marymount Manhattan College in the Fall as a MT major.
 She’s had the opportunity to play many amazing roles in local musicals, such as Fiona in Shrek, Ursula in The Little Mermaid, Rosie in Mamma Mia, and others.